The Knox Student

 Yuchen Wang, Radio Editor

-Yuchen Wang is the radio editor at TKS.
-He is a computer science major and a creative writing minor.
+Yuchen Wang '25 (he/him) is the radio editor at TKS.
+He is a creative writing major and a computer science minor.
 In his free time, he likes to listen to classical music and read books.

 Comments (0)